 Learn more about the exhibitions with CAMH's FAQ Team.
-Each Saturday, you can join a free group tour of Mel Chin: Rematch at 1 and 3PM.
+Each Saturday, you can join a free group tour of Marilyn Minter: Pretty/Dirty at 1 and 3PM.
 The FAQ (Frequently Asked Questions) Team, are a group of artists and historians who assist with contextualizing CAMH's dynamic exhibitions for diverse audiences.
 We invite you to join us and share your thoughts and questions about the artwork on view.
 It is our aim to guide a visitor's experience by cultivating critical thinking and prioritize their own view in the context of various perspectives.
-All ages welcome.

 Art on the Lawn: Joseph Havel